James-Bonaguro/James-Bonaguro/README.md

 - **[the-bench](https://github.com/James-Bonaguro/the-bench)**: One example of my Claude Code operational toolkits.
 Skills, plugins, MCP configs for high-velocity AI development.
 - **[ai-onboarding](https://github.com/James-Bonaguro/ai-onboarding)**: AI onboarding system for business professionals, grounded in real finance use cases.
 Teaches AI as a reasoning partner, not a search tool.
 - **[signal-speak](https://james-bonaguro.github.io/signal-speak/)**: Speaking practice app to improve articulation.
 Random topics, timed responses, AI scoring.
-- **[Broker](https://github.com/James-Bonaguro/Broker)**: Industry-agnostic intelligence briefing system built as a proof-of-concept for a commercial P&C brokerage.
-Demonstrates how AI can compress senior-level judgment into structured work products — competitive analysis, vendor matrices, implementation roadmaps — for any complex, knowledge-intensive industry.
+- **[P&C Brokerage Intelligence Briefing](https://james-bonaguro.github.io/Broker/briefing-hub.html)**: A live proof-of-concept showing how AI can compress senior broker judgment into structured work products — competitive analysis, vendor matrices, workflow comparisons, implementation roadmaps.
+Built for commercial insurance, but the pattern works anywhere knowledge is complex and time is the constraint.
 All content is synthetic.
-The pattern is portable.
-See the repo README.
+[See the repo](https://github.com/James-Bonaguro/Broker) for the full picture.

 ## Contact

 james@intersectionstrategies.co